 Reflecting in Practice

-Although students might want to rust to the finish line on a project, encourage time for thoughtful reflection with these resources curated by INFOhio!
+Although students might want to rush to the finish line on a project, encourage time for thoughtful reflection with these resources curated by INFOhio!

 Are you satisfied with your project?
 How can you do better in the future?
 These might sound like simple questions, but are not so quickly answered.
 Challenge your high school students to reflect on the research process with these guiding questions from Research 4 Success—Making the Grade—Module 6.